San Jose de Moro: Tomb types

-Pit tomb- The pit tombs at San Jose de Moro are the simplest form of burial.
+The pit tombs at San Jose de Moro are the simplest form of burial.
 They are long, superficial graves that typically contain one individual with a few burial offerings.
 Pit tombs appear during later Transitional and Lambayeque occupations of the site with some pit tombs dating back to the Moche period.

-Boot-shaped tomb- Boot-shaped tombs are associated with the Middle and Late Moche periods.
+Boot-shaped tombs are associated with the Middle and Late Moche periods.
 The tombs usually have a 2m deep vertical access shaft that leads to a horizontal vault or chamber where the deceased individuals are placed along with offerings.
 After burial, the vault is sealed with an adobe wall; an indicative feature of the boot-shaped tomb.

-Chamber tombs- Chamber tombs are the most complex type of tomb found at San Jose de Moro.
+Chamber tombs are the most complex type of tomb found at San Jose de Moro.
 The chambers are built in a quadrangular shape with adobe walls and algarrobo beam roofing.
 The walls of chamber tombs sometimes contain niches or benches along the edges.
 The content and size of chamber tombs varies with the time period they are associated with.
 Chamber tombs often contain more than one individual and numerous grave offerings.